Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What tenant profiles dominate rentals in San Miguel de Allende?

-The three dominant tenant profiles in San Miguel de Allende are international retirees and seasonal visitors, remote workers and creatives, and Mexican families or professionals relocating from nearby cities.
+The top three tenant profiles in San Miguel de Allende are foreign retirees and long-stay expats, remote workers or lifestyle renters, and Mexican professionals or business owners.

 Do tenants prefer furnished or unfurnished in San Miguel de Allende?